 - Padding to prevent leaks.

-- Easy access to the breast for breastfeeding.
+- Easy access to the breast for feeding.

-- Adjustability to grow with you through pregnancy and nursing.
+- Ability to grow with you through pregnancy and nursing.

 8. What are the benefits of wearing a nursing sports bra for large breasts?

-A nursing sports bra for the big breasted mum has all the support features of a normal sports bra as listed above but they have the clips that can enable the front panel to fold down, so you can easily breastfeed.
+A nursing sports bra for the big breasted mum has all the support features of a normal sports bra as listed above but they have drop down cups so you can easily breastfeed.

-So by finding a nursing sports bra that fits properly, provides great support and comfort you can feel good and enjoy any type of exercise as a mum.
-Whether its low impact exercise such as walking as part of a mothers group or high impact exercise if you like to keep more active.
+Wearing a nursing sports bra that fits properly, and provides great support and comfort ensures you can enjoy any type of exercise as a mum.
+Whether it's low impact such as walking, or high impact exercise if you like to keep more active.

 - With padded straps for extra comfort.

 - With extreme comfort in mind for everyday use.

 - To provide the right level of support to take the load off your back.

 - With wider straps around the back to help disperse any pain points.